-- Ensure all Water Pump switches are OFF. - Twist the inlet cap (bowl) "counterclockwise" to unscrew from the strainer assembly. - Remove the bowl and pull the strainer screen out of the bowl to tap out any particles and rinse clean. - Insert the strainer screen back into the bowl, then screw the bowl back onto the strainer assembly.
+- Ensure the Water Pump switch is OFF. - Twist the inlet cap (bowl) "counterclockwise" to unscrew from the strainer assembly. - Remove the bowl and pull the strainer screen out of the bowl to tap out any particles and rinse clean. - Insert the strainer screen back into the bowl, then screw the bowl back onto the strainer assembly.